PeterBrain/tars/README.md

 ## Lessons learned
 * The most difficult part has to do with FetchType.Lazy.
 We didn't manage to get this working (we used EAGER)
 * At first we used DAOs and entitiyManager for database queries.
 Later on it was much more difficult to add Spring Data JPA to the project.
-It would have saved us some time, if we had used it beforehand.
+It would have saved us some time, if we had used it from the beginning.
 * Time & activity recording (who did what?) was difficult at the end.
 We should have used this software for this project.
 How recursive is that?

 ## Contributors